fimsdhlib/fimsdhlib.github.io/_posts/2022-10-18-warcreate-rivando.md

 by downloading [WARCreate](http://warcreate.com/) and installing it in my Chrome browser.
 This step is very intuitive and requires little technical knowledge.
-From this point, the process of creating a WARC file of your chosen webpage is as straightforward as clicking the chrome extension shortcut and then clicking the Generate WARC button that pops up.
+From this point, the process of creating a WARC file of your chosen webpage is as straightforward as clicking the chrome extension shortcut and then clicking the <emph>Generate WARC</emph> button that pops up.
 One gripe I have is that there are no progress indicators that establish the application is working.
 The application’s process of creating the WARC file is not instantaneous which sometimes results in 30+ seconds of no apparent action until the file begins to download.
 In the beginning, this left me wondering if